Water Filter for Lead: Certification and EPA Pipe Rules

 Start with the source

 Lead usually enters drinking water from service lines, solder, brass, fixtures, or corrosive water interacting with plumbing.
 A filter treats water at the point of use.
-It does not remove the plumbing risk from the house.
+It does not remove the plumbing risk from the house, and it does not substitute for the service-line replacement a utility is required to plan under the LCRI.

 If lead is suspected, testing and source investigation matter.